Semantics of Programming Languages

 - Important: all homework is graded and contributes 40% towards the final grade.

-The aim of this course will be to introduce the structural, operational approach to programming language semantics.
+The aim of this course is to introduce the structural, operational approach to programming language semantics.
 It will show how this formalism is used to specify the meaning of some simple programming language constructs and to reason formally about semantic properties of programs and of tools like program analyzers and compilers.
 For the reasoning part the theorem prover Isabelle will be used.At the end of the course students should

 - be familiar with rule-based presentations of the operational semantics of some simple imperative program constructs,